LongNguyenP/DynaShape_Legacy/README.md

 ---- MathNet.Numerics.dll

-Once the package folder has been assembled, you can "install" it to Dynamo by to "Dynamo Main Menu > Settings > Manage Node and Package Paths...", and add a path to the package folder
+Once the package folder has been assembled, you can "install" the package to Dynamo by to "Dynamo Main Menu > Settings > Manage Node and Package Paths...", and add a path to the package folder.

 For the mouse interaction to work, for now you will need to manually edit the AssemblyPath inside the DynaShape_ViewExtensionDefinition.xml (provided with the Visual Studio  solution) so that it points correctly to the DynaShape.dll within the package folder, and then place this xml into [DynamoCoreMainFolder]\viewExtensions, and restart Dynamo Studio and/or Revit